getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 ## Switch to the Unstable repository

 Packages need to be built and tested against the "unstable" repository.
 If you don't want to switch your primary system to unstable, you can do your packaging work in a VM.
-We have Virtual Machine Manager in the repos.
+We have Virtual Machine Manager and other similar tools in the Solus repository.

 Refer to [Repository Management](/docs/user/package-management/repo-management) to see how to add and switch to unstable.